BIDS/repro-case-studies/case-studies/arokem.md

 My name is Ariel Rokem.
 I am a Data Scientist at the University of Washington eScience Institute.
 My research training and experience have been mostly in the field of human cognitive neuroscience.
-During my postdoctoral training (2011-2015) in Brian Wandell's group, in the Department of Psychology at Stanford University, I conducted studies of human brain structure and function, using quantitative MRI.
-A focus of my research during that time was the application of ideas from statistical learning theory to measurements of human white matter with diffusion MRI (dMRI).
+During my postdoctoral training (2011-2015) in Prof. Brian Wandell's group, at the Department of Psychology at Stanford University, I conducted studies of human brain structure and function, using quantitative MRI.
+A focus of the research program that I started in Brian's lab is the application of ideas from statistical learning theory to measurements of human white matter with diffusion MRI (dMRI).

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.